-6 MONEY MANAGEMENT TIPS TO IMPROVE YOUR FINANCESMar 04, 2022
+HOW TO GAIN BACK CONTROL OF YOUR FINANCESMar 04, 2022

-You’ll know when things have spiraled out of control because the thought of money gives you that sinking feeling in the pit of your stomach.
-If this is where you’re at, something has to change.
+When thoughts of money give you that sinking feeling in the pit of your stomach, something has to change.

-Unfortunately, many have experienced unexpected shifts in their finances and have been left wondering, ‘How on earth am I going to get through this.’
+Unfortunately, many have experienced unexpected shifts in their finances of late and have been left wondering, ‘How on earth am I going to get through this.’
 I too have been there many times in my life.
-But it IS possible to gain back control, and I’m going to show you how to get started.
+But it IS possible to take back control, and I’m going to show you how to get started.

 1. WRITE UP YOUR BUDGET.